 Have you included a coupon on your generated QR cards?
 Have you setup an attractive coupon for your customers?

 QR cards with coupons are more likely to entice your customers to log into your Gotphoto shop.
 The more attractive the coupon, the more likely they will log in.
+Any coupon you set in your photo job settings page will be included on your generated QR cards.

 Have you set a good deadline for your coupon and has it been promoted to your customers?